EDUCATION - OAKLAND (1971, 1980, 2014)

 ● school facilities

 ● the relationship between District and other elements in the community

 The Strategic plan should reflect the total socio-economic condition of the city.
 The plan should address equity in the distribution of resources to school sites, especially between economically disadvantaged and more affluent neighborhoods, fostering improved multicultural respect and appreciation.

 2).
 Promote the ability for individual schools, through incentives for principals and teachers, to increase parental involvement and develop educational plans geared to the needs of their school communities.

 3).
 Develop curricula and teaching methods relevant to urban areas, provide adequate facilities and materials and aid teachers in developing creative, innovative, and relevant curriculum and teaching methods.

-4) Assure adequate programs for construction and maintenance of school buildings in order to prevent overcrowding;
+programs resources for construction and maintenance of school buildings. in order to prevent overcrowding.

 5) Develop new sources of revenue to supplement revenue from property taxes.